-In February 2022, the MMF conducted several roundtables after a discussion at the NY:LON Conference in January, and subsequent article in MusicAlly about artists experiencing digital burnout struck a chord with music managers.
+In February 2022, the MMF conducted several roundtables after noticing that a discussion at the NY:LON Conference in January, and a subsequent article in MusicAlly about artists experiencing digital burnout struck a chord with music managers.

+The MMF noticed a large number of members expressing their personal experiences with digital burnout.
 Mark Mulligan of Midia also published this piece, and most recently Rhian Jones wrote about digital burnout on artists in The Guardian.